BattletechModders/ModTek/README.md

 ## Notes on dynamic enums
   dynamic enums handled outside manifest array.
 By DataAddendumEntries name - name of type.
-Supporting types BattleTech.FactionEnumeration, BattleTech.WeaponCategoryEnumeration, BattleTech.WeaponCategoryEnumeration, BattleTech.AmmoCategoryEnumeration, BattleTech.ContractTypeEnumeration path - path to file relative to mod root folder.
+Supporting types BattleTech.FactionEnumeration, BattleTech.WeaponCategoryEnumeration, BattleTech.AmmoCategoryEnumeration, BattleTech.ContractTypeEnumeration path - path to file relative to mod root folder.
 Examples for content at BattleTech_Data\StreamingAssets\data\enums\ .
 You should note ID should be unique and it is YOUR responsibility as modder.

   example: